Morgahl/pipes/README.md

 ## Versioning

-This library is a work in progress and will be released as `v0.0.1` once:
+This library will make use of semantic versioning and is a work in progress and will be released as `v0.0.1` once:

 * A stable-ish API exists in at least the `pipes` package.
 * 80-100% test coverage of at least the `pipes` package.